 Credit scoring systems are complex and vary among creditors and businesses.
 Essentially, information collected from an individual’s credit report is put through a statistical program that compares that specific information against consumers with similar profiles.
 The program identifies all characteristics that relate to risk and generates a number which represents a credit score.

 The higher your credit score, the less of a risk you are considered to be.
 So, the higher the score, the better.
 The scores generally range from 300 to 850.
-A score of 620 or higher should mean that you are eligible for very good rates.

 You can obtain your credit score from any one of the three national consumer reporting companies.
 They are allowed to charge a reasonable fee, typically around $8, for the score.
 Since your score is comprised of information from your credit report, you need to ensure that your credit report is accurate.